 Staff believes the A/B Block Hybrid schedule to be the best solution for achieving the goals and outcomes outlined above, and thus has the greatest potential to positively impact student outcomes and support the goal of a 100% graduation rate.

 Schedule for Implementation

-These changes will be implemented this fall with the start of the 2012-13 school year.
+These changes were implemented with the start of the 2012-13 school year.